andreamussap/everypillreminder/docs/main_menu.md

 ## Sign out

-When you type this option, a message is displayed: *"Do you want to sign out?"*.
-Tap [CANCEL] to continue using the App, or tap [OK] to sign out.
+When you type this option, a message is displayed: *"Do you want to sign out?"*

+Tap [CANCEL] to continue using the App, or tap [OK] to sign out from it.

 ## Buy Premium